 - The company has partnered with IBM, and they sell their data via IBM API Connect.

 You can read this IBM documentation in order to get started with the RadGreen/IBM pollution monitoring solution.

-7. Get a mapping solution
+8. Get a mapping solution for your pollution app

 A pollution app needs to integrate with a mapping solution.
 I recommend that you use Google Maps.
 This platform offers several features and advantages, as follows:

 - For Android app development, you can use its Android SDK.